csharpfritz/csharp_with_csharpfritz/sessions/Season-04/0404-SolutionDesign/README.md

 In this session, we're going to work with the [StyleCop](https://www.nuget.org/packages/StyleCop.Analyzers) and [xUnit](https://www.nuget.org/packages/xunit.analyzers/) analyzers

+TODO:  Add entry about pausing analyzers or cancelling a specific rule.
+TODO:  How to configure tabs vs. spaces

 ## C# File Structure

 ## Project Structure